DigitalCrafts/dc-example-api-express/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or technology for this project
 title: ''
-labels: ''
+labels: 'feature'
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**